message/iata/ES.md

 - passengers arriving from Nordland in Norway;
 - passengers arriving from Aland or Lansi-Suomi in Finland;
 - deadheading crew;
-- until 6 June 2021, passengers arriving from Pohjois-ja Ita-Suomi in Finland and passengers arriving from Troms og Finnmark or Trondelag in Norway.
+- until 6 June 2021, passengers arriving from Pohjois-ja Ita-Suomi in Finland and passengers arriving from Troms og Finnmark or Trondelag in Norway;
+- effective 7 June 2021, passengers with a COVID-19 vaccination certificate stating that they were fully vaccinated with AstraZeneca (Vaxzevria), Janssen, Moderna or Pfizer-BioNTech, Serum Institute of India, Sinopharm or Sinovac at least 14 days before arrival.
+They must be arriving from a country other than Brazil.
 4. Passengers must complete an "FCS Health Control Form" at <a href="https://www.spth.gob.es/">https://www.spth.gob.es/</a> This will generate a QR code which must be presented upon arrival.
 - This does not apply to deadheading crew.
 5. Passengers could be subject to quarantine for up to 10 days; details can be found at <a href="https://tinyurl.com/ucevbmtc">https://tinyurl.com/ucevbmtc</a>